Aosta Liguria Piedmont And Valle Daosta, Italy Travel Guide

 Confirm vehicle suitability when booking.

-For a balance of cost and freedom, consider utilizing regional buses for inter-town travel and renting a car for specific days to explore more secluded areas not easily reached by public transport.
+For a balance of cost and freedom, consider utilizing regional buses for inter-getting around town and renting a car for specific days to explore more secluded areas not easily reached by public transport.

-Always maintain a small amount of cash for bus tickets or smaller purchases, even if relying on cards for most transactions.
+Always maintain a small amount of cash for bus tickets or smaller purchases, even if counting on cards for most transactions.